 Whether you’re one of those who really fusses over shoes or not, for your wedding pair, you have no choice but to pick the best.
 And we’re not just talking about the looks here.
-There’s so much more that goes into finding that perfect pair… So many things to consider.
+There’s so much more that goes into finding that perfect pair of footwear… So many things to consider.
 Here’s our guide to finding a pair that doesn’t tire you out and looks gorgeous too!

 1. Comfort and quality